 - Androgynous Stones

-I use piano strings, which have an enormous strength.
+I use piano strings, which are incredibly strong.
 My education as a Piano- and Harpsichord Maker and my 20 years of practice as a piano technician have given me knowledge and skills for the instrument designing and building.
 I will from the start strive to make the instrument collapsible and transportable, to make it possible to perform in many venues.

 If you read about Bosch and about the Garden of Delights, you will quickly get very confused, realizing that very little facts are known about Bosch’s life and his intentions behind the works.
 In the exhibition I was disappointed to find that they presented only the superficial idea that his intentions were the same as the themes he painted, very often obviously altar pieces depicting heaven and hell and the original sin, morals from the life of christ and of saints.